Burning of Edinburgh

 The Burning of Edinburgh in 1544 by an English army was the first major action of the war of the Rough Wooing.
 The Provost of Edinburgh was compelled to allow the English to sack Leith and Edinburgh, and the city was burnt on 7 May.
 However, the Scottish artillery within Edinburgh Castle harassed the English forces, who had neither the time nor the resources to besiege the Castle.
-The English fleet sailed away loaded with captured goods, and with two ships that had belonged to James V of Scotland.
+The English fleet sailed away loaded with captured goods, and with two ships that had belonged to King James V.